janellashu/Project-stat418-tools-in-datascience/README.md

 <p align="center"><img src="figures/screePlot.png" alt="drawing" width="850"/></p>

 <b>Model Selection</b> </br>
+The dataset was split into approximately 70/30 for training and test set.
+A list of russian users and normal users was created from my dataset.
+I randomly selected one of the two lists and then randomly selected a users from that list.
+All of the submissions from that user went into training set until at least 70% of all submissions were in the training set.
+The remaining submissions became the test set.

 I created 3 models where the output was whether or not a submission title was posted by a Russian account (1) or not (0).
 * Model 1: -3.181 + 1.066 * PC1 + 0.489 * PC2
   * PC1 and PC2 are the first 2 principal components of the PCA.
 * Model 2:-3.573 + 1.279 * cop + 1.643 * black + 1.306 * man + 1.596 * teen
   * cop, black, man and teen refers to the tf-idf score for those words, respectively.
 * Model 3:-3.88+ 6.41 * russian_prop + 0.038 * black_man
-  * russian_prop is an indicator of whether or not the submission linked to a russian propoganda website.
+  * russian_prop is an indicator of whether or not the submission linked to a Russian propaganda website.

 <b>Cross Validation</b></br>

 <p align="center"><img src="figures/ConfusionMatrix.png" alt="drawing" width="550"/></p>

-From the confusion matrices we can see that tf-idf scores are not a good predictor of whether an account is russian or not.
+From the confusion matrices we can see that tf-idf scores are not a good predictor of whether an account is Russian or not.

 <b>Dash App</b></br>
 I created a dash plotly app that is hosted on Amazon ec2 at http://52.27.3.193:8050/.
 For more information please see the [README.md](dash_project/README.md) in the dash_project folder.
 The dash app will be avaliable until June 17, 2017.